 Who employs Advocacy Professionals?

 Healthcare comes first, for causes mostly tied to medical access, but the fields vary: Human Rights, International Cooperation, Marginalized Populations, Food, Development, Climate Change.
 Advocacy officers are really jacks of all trades and change sectors as they please.

 Why become an Advocacy Professional?

-Generally, advocacy professionals look for a job that has meaning, is ethical, is part of a greater social cause, is something that is in line with their social ideas and values and is dedicated to justice.
+Generally, Advocacy Professionals look for a job that has meaning, is ethical, is part of a greater social cause, is something that is in line with their social ideas and values and is dedicated to justice.
 “I just want to create change…” “What I want to do is change things…” is something we normally hear from these people.
 They just want things to start moving!

 But their skills and their responsibilities are varied (just like the services CAP! offers).
-One must: analyze, inform, awareness, communicate, research, share information, convince, learn, be in contact with political decision makers & the media, seek and collect interviews, define a strategy, engage with people, write, mobilize, communicate with stakeholders, form alliances; all these responsibilities create their own roles, to say the least.
+One must: analyze, inform, create awareness, communicate, research, share information, convince, learn, be in contact with political decision makers and the media, seek and collect interviews, define a strategy, engage with people, write, mobilize, communicate with stakeholders, form alliances; all these responsibilities create their own roles, to say the least.